-From June 15–19, 2020, Humanities Texas will hold an online professional development institute for Texas teachers covering U.S. history during the founding period.
+From June 15–19, 2020, Humanities Texas held an online professional development institute for Texas teachers covering U.S. history during the founding period.

-Content will be aligned with the TEKS.
-The institute will address the challenges confronted by the government and its leaders in the early years of the republic.
-The schedule is as follows:
+The institute curriculum aligned with TEKS standards for the state's middle school U.S. history curriculum, focusing on the challenges confronted by the government and its leaders in the early years of the republic.

-The program faculty includes Zara Anishanslin (University of Delaware), Kate Elizabeth Brown (Western Kentucky University), Denver Brunsman (George Washington University), Lindsay M. Chervinsky (White House Historical Association), and Joseph F. Kobylka (Southern Methodist University).
+The program faculty included Zara Anishanslin (University of Delaware), Kate Elizabeth Brown (Western Kentucky University), Denver Brunsman (George Washington University), Lindsay M. Chervinsky (Institute for Thomas Paine Studies), and Joseph F. Kobylka (Southern Methodist University).

 The schedule for the "Founding a New Nation" online institute can be viewed here.

 The institute was made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.